 Listen: « 163 För Evigt feat.
 Z.E »

-Ghanaian rap’s “cowboy” Joey B made himself known in 2014 with “Tonga”, a duet featuring Sarkodie.
-After the debut album Eighty Nine (89), the kid of Cape Coast has released the amazing EP Darryl in 2017, a 9-track record inspired by highlife (‘Chokor Special‘), afro-beat (‘Sweetie Pie’) and rap (‘Tonga‘).
+Ghanaian rap’s “cowboy” Joey B became known in 2014 with “Tonga”, a duet featuring Sarkodie.
+After the debut album Eighty Nine (89), the kid of Cape Coast released the amazing EP Darryl in 2017, a 9-track record inspired by highlife (‘Chokor Special‘), afro-beat (‘Sweetie Pie’) and rap (‘Tonga‘).

 Listen: « Chorkor Special »

-Isha’s adventure is the one of a man whose “life expands”, a reference to his two-volume album – La Vie Augmente Vol.1, april 2017 and La Vie Augmente Vol.2, 2018.
-The artist is a 30-year-old man, broken by the difficulties of life, who has found the strength to stand up and has started to see the “rays of sunshine” and the “generous fate”.
-This is the adventure of an artist living in the urgency of giving himself in a rap as raw as his daily life.
-His style is “a mix between now and the Get Up years”, capable of “doing a banger with the accent of the South” like on “Oh Putain”, and telling stories of bohemian love while referring to an “american fridge” on “Frigo Américain”.
-This is the adventure of a rap fanatic who “freestyled from BX [Brussels] basements to France Anatole parking lot” at the beginning of the 2000s under the moniker Psmaker before returning a few years later, making way for Isha.
+Isha’s adventure is the one of a man whose “life expands”, a reference to his two-volume album – La Vie Augmente Vol.1, April 2017 and La Vie Augmente Vol.2, March 2018.
+The artist is a 30-year-old man, broken by the difficulties of life, who has found the strength to get up and see the “rays of sunshine” and the “generous fate”.
+This is the adventure of an artist showing us the brutality of daily life through his art.
+His rap is “a mix between now and the Get Up years”, capable of “doing a banger with the accent of the South” like on “Oh Putain”, and telling stories of bohemian love while referring to an “american fridge” on “Frigo Américain”.
+Isha is a fanatic rapper who “freestyled from BX [Brussels] basements to France Anatole parking lot” at the beginning of the 2000s under the moniker Psmaker before returning a few years later, making way for Isha.